-\textbf{Sampling Technique. } Our approach adopts the weighted random sampling method to generate subset data matrix $X^{(t)}$.
-To analyze the effect of sampling methods on our approach, we compare the weighted random sampling with random sampling (uniform weights).
-The experimental settings on synthetic data are the same as Fig. \ref{fig:res_syn}.
-In Fig. \ref{fig:Analysis_sampling}, we show the curves for the clustering accuracy and the connectivity as functions of $n$.
-Obviously, weighted random sampling outperforms random sampling in both the clustering accuracy and the connectivity.
-Especially, with the density of data points increases, the connectivity of the method with random sampling becomes zero.
-This is because that the imbalanced sampling leads to an unconnected subgraph in an affinity graph.
+Our approach adopts weighted random sampling to generate the subset data matrix $X^{(t)}$.
+To analyze the effect of sampling methods on our approach, we compared weighted random sampling to random sampling with uniform weights.
+The experimental settings used for synthetic data follow those in Fig.~\ref{fig:res_syn}.
+Fig.~\ref{fig:Analysis_sampling} shows the clustering accuracy and connectivity as functions of $n$.
+Obviously, weighted random sampling outperforms random sampling in terms of both clustering accuracy and connectivity.
+In particular, as the density of data points increases, the connectivity of the method with random sampling becomes zero, because imbalanced sampling leads to a disconnected subgraph in an affinity graph.